Detailed Overview of @doc_analyzer_task Decorator¶

 pass

-4. **kwargs: Allows the function to accept any keyword arguments.
+: Allows the function to accept any keyword arguments.

 The resulting task then expects some kwargs, which, while not passed to the decorated function, are used to load the data passed to the decorated function:

-• analysis_id: The ID of the analysis being performed.
+: The ID of the analysis being performed.

-Injected Data
+Injected Data¶

-The decorator provides the following data to your decorated function as kwargs:
+The decorator provides the following data to your decorated function as kwargs

-2. PAWLS Extract: A structured representation of the document's layout and content, accessible via the pdf_pawls_extract parameter.
-This typically includes information about pages, tokens, and their positions.
+parameter. - PAWLS Extract: A structured representation of the document's layout and content, accessible via the

-Required Outputs
+Required Outputs¶

-The @doc_analyzer_task decorator in OpenContracts expects the decorated function's return value to match a specific output structure.
+decorator in OpenContracts expects the decorated function's return value to match a specific output structure.
 It's a four element tuple, with each of the four elements (below) having a specific schema.

 return doc_labels, span_labels, metadata, task_pass